Looking for something else?

 Let's quickly look at the answers to these questions.

-1. What Business Situation Is Being Addressed
+1. What Business Situation Is Being Addressed by This Project?

 The situation is either a problem that needs a solution or an untapped business opportunity.
 If it is a problem, the solution may be clearly defined and the delivery of that solution should be rather straightforward.
 If the solution is not completely known, then the project-management approach must accommodate the learning and discovery of that solution.
 Obviously, these will be higher-risk projects than TPM projects, simply because the deliverables are not clearly defined and may not be discovered despite the best efforts being extended.